tsvenkat/ldaptest/README.md

 - [x] The home folder for users will be under "/shared/home"
 - [x] SLURM config file is preset with 3 partitions (charlie, tango, sierra).
 All use the single slurmd node

+**Note:** There is also a partition "victor", that is allowed only for the group "oper".
+User Theon is part of this group and so can submit jobs to this partition.

 ### Key config files
 ```
 ldapserver: